midsbie/code-to-emacs/README.md

         cd vscode-emacs-wrapper
         gcc code.c -o code

-1. Back up current VSCode binary.
+1. Install the binary:
    1. Replace VSCode binary with the one built above.
+      - Remember to back up the current VSCode binary.

+   1. For an alternative cleaner solution, you can place the built `code` binary in a directory like `~/bin` and add it to your `PATH` to take precedence over the system-installed VSCode's `code` binary.

 ### Usage